ZackWilde27/LightScribeSimulator/README.md

 <br>

 ## Using the script
+You'll need PyGame to run the script, instructions for installing it can be found [here](https://www.pygame.org/wiki/GettingStarted)

-Replace ```lightscribe.png``` with your own image that you want 'burned' onto the 'disc'.
+Replace ```lightscribe.png``` with your own 512x512 image that you want 'burned' onto the 'disc'.
 Unlike real LightScribe my simulator supports full-colour images

 Settings can be tweaked in the script, I've added descriptions to each variable to describe what it does